LRTA 2000 class

-The LRTA 2000 class is a class of electric multiple units in operation on the LRT Line 2, manufactured by Rotem and Toshiba.
+The LRTA 2000 class is a class of electric multiple units in operation on Manila's LRT Line 2, manufactured by Rotem and Toshiba.

 A total of seventy-two cars configurable to eighteen train sets were manufactured from 2002 to 2003 under the fourth package contract of the initial construction of Line 2.

 History

 Purchase and production

 The project's fourth package, which involved communications and fare systems, vehicles, and trackwork, had eight consortia submit bids in July 1997.
 The selected firms included: Sumitomo in partnership with GEC Alsthom (now Alstom), Alcatel, Barclays, and Meidensha Corporation; MMC Consortium made up of Mitsubishi Heavy Industries, Mitsubishi Corporation, and Hyundai Presicion (which later merged to become Rotem and was renamed Hyundai Rotem), with John Holland, Mitsubishi Electric, and Union Switch & Signal as subcontractors; CCDET Consortium consisting of Spanish companies Construcciones y Auxiliar de Ferrocarriles, Elecnor, Curbertas y MZOV (now Acciona), Dimetronic, and Tomen as subcontractors; USJP Consortium consisting of Nissho Iwai (now Sojitz Corporation), Raytheon Ebasco Overseas, General Railway Signal, and Nippon Sharyo; Kanemastu Corporation and Ansaldo SPA (now Hitachi Rail Italy) consortium with subcontractors Breda Construzioni, Hanjin Heavy Industries (later merged to become Rotem and renamed Hyundai Rotem) and Spie Entrans SA; Siemens/Mitsui consortium with Marta Transport as subcontractors; Asia-Europe MRT Consortium (AEMC) comprising Marubeni, Balfour Beatty, Toshiba, and Daewoo Heavy Industries (which later merged to form Rotem and was renamed Hyundai Rotem), with subcontractors GPT International and GEC Alsthom; and Adtranz, ABB Power, and Itochu Corporation consortium.

 According to Senator Juan Ponce Enrile, the bidding was hounded with alleged anomalies.
 Although it was promptly corrected by the Estrada administration after it assumed power in the middle of that year, it also encountered similar anomalies in May 2000, such as the disqualification of two bidders in the final evaluation.
 Only Ansaldo and Siemens/Mitsui passed the technical evaluation process.
 Finally, AEMC secured the contract in September 2000, winning over MMC Consortium's bid.

 Seventy-two train cars (18 sets) were produced by Rotem (now Hyundai Rotem) between 2002 and 2003.
 These were built in Uiwang, Gyeonggi-do, South Korea.
 Hyundai Rotem constructed the main car body while Toshiba provided the electric components.
 The first four train sets arrived in November 2002, while the remaining fourteen were delivered in the succeeding months.